Your list of sales questions to ask customers must address their needs and concerns to facilitate a successful sale.

 You know your dealership’s inventory inside and out.
 You’re passionate about selling cars and you love to share that enthusiasm with every prospective buyer that walks through your doors.
 As far as you’re concerned, you are good at what you do — after all, the sales numbers don’t lie, right?

-Research has shown that the average salesperson talks over 81 percent of the time in a selling situation.
-Talking that much is completely unnecessary.
+The average salesperson talks a lot.
+Maybe too much, even.
 In fact, talking less may ultimately put more money in your pocket.
 The key is knowing the right car sales questions to ask customers — questions that allow you to get to know them, their goals, potential issues, and needs.

 Yes, asking questions does mean you’ll be doing some talking, but you want to ask questions that encourage the customer to open up, share their feelings, and hopefully, talk more than you do.

-Essential car sales questions to weave into natural conversation with customers
+Essential car sales questions to ask customers and weave into natural

-- Are there any specific makes or models you are interested in?
+3. Are there any specific makes or models you are interested in?
+Again, this points you in a particular direction.

 Of course, these questions are jumping off points for a larger conversation.
 When you ask a question, you wait for a response, and then you ask a follow-up question to better understand what the customer is trying to tell you.
 For example, if you asked the customer “May I ask why you are thinking about buying a new car?” and they responded with “My husband got into a pretty bad accident last week and our car was totaled,” you wouldn’t just move on to “Oh okay, are there any specific makes or models you are interested in?”